 Dried chilis are frequently used in Kung Pao chicken, but they can be quite spicy.
 Avoid eating them if you are averse to lots of spice.

-While the ingredients can vary slightly, my Kung Pao sauce is made from soy sauce, rice vinegar, chili garlic paste, sesame oil, and sugar.
+While the ingredients can vary slightly, my Kung Pao sauce is made with soy sauce, rice vinegar, chili-garlic paste, sesame oil, and sugar.

 📖 Recipe